MohannadJanahi/Emirati-Sign-Language-Detection/README.md

 ## References

-This project builds on prior work in motion-based gesture detection (difference-of-frames algorithm) and DTW-based sign language recognition using MediaPipe — see citations in the full write-up.
+This project builds on prior work in motion-based gesture detection (difference-of-frames algorithm) and DTW-based sign language recognition using MediaPipe.
+See citations in the full write-up.